keodanic/keodanic/README.md

-<h1>❄️ José Vítor</h1>
+<h1>❄️ Victor Daniel</h1>
 <p>Full-Stack Developer, currently studying Internet Systems at the Federal Institute of Maranhão (IFMA).
-I have broad interest, familiarity and identification with the progrmaming area, which I have always been close to.
-I have been attending university since 2023, participating in the organization and development of extension projects, working as a team, and always seeking to improve my learning and knowledge in general.</p>
+I have a strong interest in programming, a field I have always been passionate about.
+Since 2023, I have been actively involved in university life, contributing to extension and research projects, collaborating in teams, and continuously seeking to expand my knowledge and skills in the field.
+Additionally, I am a member of the Developer Community, where I share experiences and enhance my technical expertise.</p>

 - 💻 Currently working on **Developer's Community**

-- 📚 Currently learning **PHP**
+- 📚 Currently learning **JavaScript**

 <h2> 🔧 Languages / Frameworks</h2>